slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 ### Cold Wallet

 There are different ways to use a cold wallet.
 From a wallet's perspective, it can be considered as a cold wallet as long as it's not connected to any network.
 But how to use it when it's offline?
 First of all, if you just want to receive cryptocurrency, it's not a big deal.
-A cold wallet could provide excellent experience by working with a Watch-only wallet, such as imToken, Trust Wallet, etc. These wallets could be turned into watch-only wallets by simply adding target wallet addresses.
+A cold wallet could provide excellent experience by working with a Watch-only wallet, such as imToken, OneKey, Trust Wallet, etc. These wallets could be turned into watch-only wallets by simply adding target wallet addresses.

 If we want to send cryptocurrency using  cold wallets, here are the most commonly used ways: